2002 FIFA World Cup: Concerns

 The World Cup was originally going to be hosted either in Japan or in South Korea, but in the end both rivals had decided to share the hosting duties thus making this World Cup the first to have multiple host nations.
 However, there were concerns regarding the selection of hosts due to logistical issues caused by fans traveling across two separate sovereign nations as well as whether some of the 20 stadiums to be constructed for the World Cup would be ready in time for it or not.
 While political and infrastructural problems were eventually overcome, there still remained the issue of East Asia's wet season which could disrupt the play.
 The timing of the tournament thus had been altered to mitigate as much as possible against such issues, with the tournament kicking off on May 31 and due to run until June 30, the earliest date for a World Cup final since 1986.

-The time difference caused issues for fans worldwide especially in Europe, where people had to go to work when matches were played and were used to games taking place at other times.
-With games taking place in the European morning, some schools and businesses chose to open late on match days or set up communal watching events before the start of work.
+For European viewers, the time difference meant that matches were taking place in the local time morning, something viewers in Europe were not used to.
+Some schools and businesses chose to open late on match days or set up communal watching events before the start of work.

-Aftermath and legacy
+Economic impact

 The tournament had a major economic impact on both South Korea and Japan, generating an estimated US$1.3 billion in revenue.
 Spending from World Cup tourists in South Korea created US$307 million in direct income and US$713 million in valued added.
 Japan spent an estimated US$5.6 billion on preparations for the event, which had a US$24.8 billion impact on the Japanese economy and accounted for 0.6% of their GDP in 2002.